ergo-services/ergo/README.md

  ### Quick example ###

-Code below a simple implementation of GenServer pattern
+Code below is a simple implementation of GenServer pattern

 ```golang
 package main